sjentsch/lsjDocs/Ch16/Ch16_Bayes_1.rst

 I have some beliefs about which hypotheses are plausible and which are not.
 When I observe the data, *d*, I have to revise those beliefs.
-If the data are consistent with a hypothesis, my belief in that hypothesit is strengthened.
-If the data are inconsistent with the hypothesis, my belief in that hypothesit is weakened.
+If the data are consistent with a hypothesis, my belief in that hypothesis is strengthened.
+If the data are inconsistent with the hypothesis, my belief in that hypothesis is weakened.
 That is it!
 At the end of this section I will give a precise description of how Bayesian reasoning works, but first I want to work through a simple example in order to introduce the key ideas.
 Consider the following reasoning